How To Create a Succession Planning Process For Your Business (2024)

 5. Successor Readiness

-As individuals progress through their development plans, the focus shifts to determining their readiness for leadership roles.
-This assessment considers not only their technical skills but also their leadership competencies, emotional intelligence, and cultural fit within the organisation.
+As individuals progress through their development plans, they focus on determining their readiness for leadership roles.
+This assessment considers their technical skills, leadership competencies, emotional intelligence, and cultural fit within the organisation.
 Successor readiness is a crucial checkpoint before individuals are considered for key positions.

 6. Transition Planning